isaksamsten/briljant/README.md

 So far, this module provides a `DataFrame`s, file input and output, `Matrix` and BLAS operations and `Transformations`.

-Here is an example using the `CsvInputStream` and `DataFrame` to remove cases with missing values using the `RemoveIncompleteCases` transformation:
+Here is an example using the `CsvInputStream` and `DataFrame` to remove cases with missing posterior using the `RemoveIncompleteCases` transformation:

     DataFrame iris = Datasets.loadIris();
     Transformation rm = new RemoveIncompleteCases().fit(iris);